 According to the provisions of the Federal Wide Assurance filed by Reed College, federally-funded research involving human participants sponsored by Reed must be reviewed according to the regulations set forth in 45 CFR 46.
 The College also certified that all research involving human participants at Reed, independent of funding source, will be conducted in accordance with the ethical principles enunciated in the Belmont Report.
 Thus, for both ethical and legal reasons, the College has committed itself to a process of internal review of all research involving human participants.

 The internal review will be conducted by the IRB.

 Projects conducted on the Reed campus by non-Reed investigators must also undergo review by the Reed IRB.
-Projects conducted by Reed investigators at off-campus sites having their own process of institutional review will undergo minimal additional review at Reed.
+Projects conducted by Reed investigators at off-campus sites having their own process of institutional review will need to provide documentation of approval to Reed’s IRB.